Parth-Vader/benchmarknew/stability/README.md

 One of the best results so far.

+The speed of the spider varies as follows :

-Discarding first 300 items :
+### Discarding first 300 items :

 	Population size:20